 JB: Not many.
 They don’t know who Steve Grossman is compared to Mike Brecker: Everybody’s talking about Mike, and for good reason.
 I do have one student now who just idolises Steve Grossman: All he wants to do his play like him.
 And, having heard it before, I did kind of get tired of listening to it.
 It’s hard to recreate something like that because that’s what was happening back then.
 Steve was bringing out the Coltrane language at that time, and the fusion-y, modal language, which he played great.

 LJN: Would you care to speculate as to why they remember Brecker but not Grossman?

 JB: Steve Grossman was not exactly the nicest guy in the world at times.
 That’s not the case with Mike Brecker: When you meet Mike Brecker you just love him from the get go.
 He was a great, encouraging person.

 LJN: So you think it’s more to do with personality than art?

-LJN: This year is the fiftieth anniversary of Live at the Lighthouse.
-You are joining Gene and Dave Liebman – the surviving members of the quartet – and Adam Nussbaum for a celebratory tour, in a sense sitting-in for Grossman.
-It it an honour to be asked to do that?
+LJN: As this year is the fiftieth anniversary of Live at the Lighthouse, you and Adam Nussbaum are joining Gene Perla and Dave Liebman – the surviving members of the quartet – for a celebratory tour.
+Your role will be, in a sense, to sit in for Grossman.
+Is it an honour for you to be asked to do that?